jar-RED/JOYLISA-Web/README.md

 # JOYLISA-Web
-This project is a web-based poultry farm inventory and sales management system developed for Joylisa Poultry Farm in Hindang, Leyte.
-The system is designed to streamline operations and increase efficiency for the farm.
+This project aims to develop a web-based inventory and sales management system for Joylisa Poultry Farm in Hindang, Leyte.
+The system is designed to address the unique challenges faced by small-scale poultry farms in terms of inventory management, sales optimization, and regulatory compliance.

 # Key Features
 * Inventory Management: The system allows for effective tracking and management of inventory, ensuring that the farm always has the necessary supplies on hand.